amslemp/Data_Analysis/Difference-in-Differences (DiD)/README.md

 # Methods

 Difference-in-Differences (DiD) is a common way to carry out causal inference analysis on interventions such as these.
 Consequently, I carried out a DiD to ascertain whether there was a statistically significant difference in between the treatment and control groups' persistence.
+The actual jupyter notebook shows the entire analysis in detail so I will not belabor it here.
+I normally write up a written report to the stakeholder after I do these types of analysis.
+For this one, however, I submitted the jupyter notebook in HTML format so that the methods could be evaluated more thoroughly if anyone in the exec council wished to do so.

 # Results